 - Don’t forget to take the position of sockets and switches into consideration!
 You don’t want to end up with something like this!

-- Watch out for cables and pipes.
+- Don’t forget to find out where cables and pipes are located.
 Although we were really careful we nailed into a cable!
 Needless, to say it wasn’t our finest DIY moment.
 Use glue if you’re even remotely unsure of the position of cables.

 As you can see, the room is soooo close to being finished!
 We still need to add curtains, I’d like a rug under the bed and there are the all-important finishing touches to add but we’re almost there now!